DNA TESTING

 - The first step is that an alternate sire or dam option should be given to test against to see if we can get it to qualify.
 If the dispute is still not cleared up after trying several other options, it would be recommended that a new sample be submitted for the calf and possibly the sire and dam, if necessary.

-- To request DNA sample cards or TSUs you can contact BBU at (210) 732-3132 or you can email bbudna@beefmasters.org.
-When requesting sample cards or TSUs we need to know which lab you are currently using, Zoetis or NEOGEN, how many cards or TSUs you would like, and if you would like blood cards or hair cards.
-When the sample cards are mailed out we also include the DNA Submission Paperwork.
-This is what needs to filled out, signed and submitted with the DNA cards after the sample has been collected.
+- To request DNA sample cards, TSU applicators, or TSU boxes you can contact BBU at (210) 732-3132 or you can email bbudna@beefmasters.org.
+When requesting DNA sampling supplies we need to know your BBU Membership number, the item(s) you would like, and the quantity.
+When the supplies are mailed out we also include the DNA Submission Paperwork.
+This is what needs to filled out, signed and submitted with the DNA samples after the samples have been collected.

 Use a new needle, syringe or pin prick device for each animal.
 When collecting, packaging and submitting samples for DNA testing, it is critical to eliminate cross-contamination.
 Rinsing needles is not enough to prevent possible DNA residue.
 Please follow these simple steps to improve accuracy of test results: